 - a.
 Changing the scope of the project or amending the approved project goals and milestones; - b.
 Additional line item expenditures not specified or shown without cost on the approved budget; - Any budget revisions to Federal and matching funds, including fund transfers between cost categories when the gross amount of funds involved is greater than 10 percent of the overall project budget; - d.
-Changing the Lead Center director requires prior approval, all other key personnel changes the SBDC must advise SBA of the change; - e.
-Entering into a contract calling for the expenditure of \$25,000.00 or more in Project Funds, with the exception of subrecipient agreements or entering into a contract that, when combined with other contracts held by a single individual or organization (including affiliates, subdivisions, and subsidiaries), would result in that entity receiving \$25,000 or more in aggregated Project Funds unless included in the proposal;
+Changing the Lead Center director requires prior approval from the AA/SBDC, all other key personnel changes the SBDC must advise project officers and program managers within 10 business days; - e.
+Entering into a contract calling for the expenditure of \$250,000 or more in Project Funds, with the exception of subrecipient agreements or entering into a contract that, when combined with other contracts held by a single individual or organization (including affiliates, subdivisions, and subsidiaries), would result in that entity receiving \$250,000 or more in aggregated Project Funds unless included in the proposal.
+The contracts must be awarded via competition.
+Non-competitive contracting at this level is only allowed if You can demonstrate to SBA's satisfaction either: (i) there is only one possible source for a particular good or service or (ii) there is an emergency involving the risk of imminent damage to property or injury to people.
+For contracts between \$10,001 and \$250,000, you do not need to submit copies of the proposed contracts to the GOR for approval before executing them.
+However, you must obtain price quotes (either orally or in writing) from at least three qualified sources and inform SBA of these quotes in the corresponding payment requests/financial reports.
+If you do not choose to go with the lowest quote, you must explain why.
+For contracts of \$10,000 or less, you do not need to submit copies of the proposed contracts to the GOR for approval before executing them and the contracts are not required to be awarded via competition if Your organization considers their prices to be reasonable.